-Take a moment to study at how the move looks when you just do a single lift.
+Take a moment to study how the move looks when you just do a single lift.
 That’s what you want to copy.
 Avoid methods that look odd, such as twisting the playing card as you turn it.
-Try to find a method that looks as normal and natural as your ‘real’ action.
+Grab some bicycle playing cards and a double lift until you can’t stand it any more… Try to find a method that looks as normal and natural as your ‘real’ action.
 A good source for learning the double lift is Gregory Wilsons DVD Double Take.

 When you learn magic tricks, it’s usually in isolation.
 You practice one trick fully, then go onto the next one.
 The problem you are facing may be due to lack of act construction.
 There’s no need to follow a card trick with another.
 Put the deck away, and move on to a coin trick, or some mentalism.
 Return back to playing cards later in your set.
 Breaking up your card magic like this, means you don’t have to worry about decks being ready for multiple tricks.

 Another popular option is to choose tricks that don’t require a switch.
 Many gimmicked playing card decks can be used with ‘follow on’ tricks, that will still work with them.
 You may ruin the stack of the deck, but unless you are table hopping and find it difficult to reset later, then that shouldn’t be a problem.